maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 * The Spring Framework `ForwardedHeaderFilter` which can extract or discard such headers from a single place.
 * Server-level support for forwarded headers.

+#### Produces condition and error responses

+The produces condition of an `@RequestMapping` no longer [impacts](https://jira.spring.io/browse/SPR-16318) the content type of error responses.

 #### Multipart and query values merged

 The integration with Apache Commons FileUpload [now aggregates](https://jira.spring.io/browse/SPR-16590) multipart parameter values with other request parameters from the query, as required by Servlet spec, section 3.1.
 Previously it returned only multipart parameter values if present.